rust-lang-de/rustbook-de/src/ch12-03-improving-error-handling-and-modularity.md

    = note: `#[warn(unused_must_use)]` on by default
    = note: this `Result` may be an `Err` variant, which should be handled

+warning: 1 warning emitted

     Finished dev [unoptimized + debuginfo] target(s) in 0.71s
      Running `target/debug/minigrep the poem.txt`
 Suche nach the
 In Datei poem.txt
 Mit text:
-I’m nobody!
+I'm nobody!
 Who are you?
 Are you nobody, too?
-Then there’s a pair of us - don’t tell!
+Then there's a pair of us - don't tell!
-They’d banish us, you know.
+They'd banish us, you know.

 How dreary to be somebody!
 How public, like a frog